 The Southern Cross University Animal Care and Ethics Committee (ACEC) acts on behalf of the Institution and has the primary responsibility to ensure that care and animal use is conducted in compliance with the Code and act regarding non-compliance.
 Other responsibilities are outlined in the Code of Practice.

-The Committee meets eight times per year to assess the scientific merit and ethical acceptability of new animal research proposals as well as reviewing the continuation of currently approved activities.
+The Committee meets eight times per year to assess the scientific merit and ethical acceptability of new animal research proposals as well as review the continuation of currently approved activities.
 They operate under a Terms of Reference.
 All new applications must be considered at full ACEC meetings.

 Committee key contacts: